-How to use a Sensory Path Loopy Line
+How to Use a Sensory Path

 Need some help with sensory regulation?
 Today’s blog post is all about the why, how, and when behind our Loopy Lady Bug Line.
 This Sensory Path element is part of the Original Sensory Path and WOW, does it pack a punch.
 Hit some of the major sensory needs with this engaging activity.